Happy Friday! We made it.

 - Lightly cook on each side (about 1 minute) then transfer to a plate and set aside.

-- To a pre-chilled bowl (I put mine in the freezer for about 10 minutes beforehand) add the heavy cream and begin to whip with a hand mixer with a whisk attachment.
+- To a pre-chilled bowl,I put mine in the freezer for about 10 minutes beforehand, add the whipping cream and begin to whip with a hand mixer with a whisk attachment.

-- Once the cream forms soft peaks, add the raspberry flavoring and vanilla along with the sugar and continue whipping until the cream is nice and fluffy.
+- Once the cream forms soft peaks, add the raspberry and vanilla extracts along with the sugar and continue whipping until the cream is nice and fluffy.

-- To make the syrup, add the raspberries and sugar to a small saucepan and heat over the medium heat until the raspberries are soft and have broken down.
+- To make the raspberry sauce, add the sugar and raspberries to a small saucepan over a medium heat until the raspberries are soft and have broken down, stirring often (about 15 minutes).

-- To serve, simply layer the crepes between layers of cream and top with raspberries and raspberry syrup.
+- To serve, simply layer the crepes between layers of cream and top with raspberries and raspberry sauce.